 In some cases where the fragment remains intact and undamaged, it is possible to bond it directly back into place on the tooth.
 This restores full strength and maximizes natural tooth structure preservation.
 The bonded fragment must fit precisely and match the color.

-Also Read Can Gobstoppers Break Your Teeth?
+Also Read Why is my bunny making noises with his teeth?
 (Everything You Need To Know)

 How long does bonding last on front teeth?